arafatm/arafatm.github.io/_articles/agile/shape-up.md

 ### xxx Limits motivate trade-offs[](#limits-motivate-trade-offs)

-Recall that the six-week bet has a **circuit breaker**—if the work doesn’t get done, the project doesn’t happen.
+Recall that the six-week bet has a **circuit breaker** - if the work doesn’t get done, the project doesn’t happen.

 This forces the team to make trade-offs.
 When somebody says “wouldn’t it be